 - ENGL 2430 Survey of Literature of the Western World

 For example, students who took 2110, 2020 or 2120 may take another upper-division English course instead of English 3030 after meeting with an English advisor who must approve the substitution.
-Students who took 2210 might substitute an area 1 British literature course for 3010 and those who took 2220 might substitute an area 2 British literature course for 3020.
+Students who took 2210 might substitute an early British literature course for 3010 and those who took 2220 might substitute a later British literature course for 3020.
 (Students who took 2230 may substitute either 3010 or 3020 after meeting with their advisors.)
 The World Literature lower division courses might also allow the student to substitute a course from outside area 4 for the area 4 requirement (again, with the English advisor’s guidance and approval).
 In some cases, 2410 or 2420 or 2430 will make it possible for a licensure student to substitute an additional guided elective for the European literature requirement.
 (This last will be up to the department advisor who may want to see the syllabus for the 2410, 2420 or 2430 course before approving the substitution.)
 In short, the 2000-level course may not count towards the major, but it may free students to take different classes in the major.

 Transferring to a new school can be a wonderful experience, but it can also be stressful.
 Our academic advisors are here to help students with the transition.
 (If you do not know the name of our assigned advisor, call the upper-division office –615-898-2576.)
 In addition, students enrolled in an upper-division English class at MTSU for the first time may want to talk to their instructors about expectations and/or go to the University Writing Center for help with the first paper.